Enhanced Imply Private on Google Kubernetes Engine is a Beta feature. For more information, see Experimental features.

 - A Google Cloud project

-- A User with
+- A GCP User with sufficient permissions

 - A Monitoring workspace containing the respective project.
 Allow Google to create the workspace with the same name as your project.